kjmazidi/Machine_Learning_3rd_edition/README.md

 # Machine Learning: An Introductory Handbook Using R
 ## author: Dr. Karen Mazidi

 Materials to accompany the book.
-Partial draft available in pdf form above.
-The completed book will be available late August 2018.
-Read more about the book at www.karenmazidi.com
+The first draft is available on my blog: [karenmazidi.blogspot.com](http://karenmazidi.blogspot.com/)

 Table of Contents